tegacodes/speculative-bureaucracy/extensionTutorial.md

-#Chrome Extension Basics
+#Chrome Extension Example Notes

-###From Getting Started tutorial
+####Types:
+Page action: sometimes visible, only runs on some pages: [https://developer.chrome.com/extensions/pageAction](https://developer.chrome.com/extensions/pageAction)
+Browser action: always visible, runs for all pages: [https://developer.chrome.com/extensions/browserAction](https://developer.chrome.com/extensions/browserAction)

 ####3 types of scripts

-* Browser action (extension environment) scripts.
-Runs in pop up box when clicking on icon.
+* Extension environment scripts.
+This is html that runs in a pop up box when clicking on icon.
 This comes from a separate html doc. (popup.html in basic example).
 Can run p5js sketches here.
-* Page action:
 * Content scripts run in the html of the webpage.
 The scripts are executed within the context of the page (user page environment).
 * Background scripts.
 Run in an isolated environment, cannot access the dom but can access google apis and web apis.

-###Example 1: Browser Action
+###Example 1: Browser Action popup.

 * Set up a folder where you will be working
 * Create a file called manifest.json.
 This is the file that holds it all together.